-The District typically transfers from the General Fund to the Special Aid Fund, for the proportionate share of Summer School program costs and to make up for a 20% reduction in State Grants as a result of COVID-19.
+The District typically transfers from the General Fund to the Special Aid Fund, for the proportionate share of Summer School program costs.

 The District typically loans resources between funds for the purpose of mitigating the effects of transient cash flow issues.